Kevinpgalligan/KevingalWebsite/pages/blog/potter-puzzle.md

       Neither dwarf nor giant holds death in their insides;
       Fourth, the second left and the second on the right Are twins once you taste them, though different at first sight.

-That's pretty much part of the plot of *Harry Potter and the Philosopher's Stone*, the first book in the Harry Potter series.
-The scene is captured in the pixel art below, officially sanctioned by JK Rowling as canon.
-TODO canon makes sense?
+That's a key element of the plot of *Harry Potter and the Philosopher's Stone*, the first book in the Harry Potter fantasy book series.
+The riddle is promptly solved by a pair of 10-year-olds, naturally.
+This scene isn't found in the movies, just the books.
+(TODO: more coherent).

 ![pic-of-the-scene]({{ url_for('static', filename='img/harrypotterpotions.png') }})

-Of course, the riddle is promptly solved by a pair of 10-year-olds, the joke being that adult wizards lack an education in basic logic and problem-solving.
-TODO not clear wat the joke is

-If you want to solve this puzzle for yourself, however, you'll notice that there's an important detail missing: the layout of the bottles.
-The placement of the smallest bottle and biggest bottle is crucial for solving the puzzle.

-That's why I've generated here all possible valid layouts and solutions of the potions puzzle, presented here for your titillation.
-I first had to generate the layouts, then take them 1-by-1 and see how many solutions they had, if any.
+If you want to solve this puzzle for yourself, you'll notice that there's an important detail missing: the layout of the potions.
+The placements of the smallest potion and biggest potion are crucial in solving the puzzle.
+(TODO: grammar).
+Here we're going to generate all possible layouts and solutions of the potions puzzle, then take them 1-by-1 and solve them.

+### All the Solutions

-A valid layout is one that has exactly 1 possible solution, otherwise we wouldn't be able to solve it.
-There are a total of 42 layouts: 7 positions for the biggest potion, and in each of these positions there are 6 slots remaining for the smallest potion, which gives our total of `7 * 6 = 42` layouts.
+There are a total of 42 layouts: 7 positions for the biggest potion, and in each of these positions there are 6 slots remaining for the smallest potion, which gives the total of `7 * 6 = 42` layouts.
 And here they all are:

 ...TODO...

-Next, we have to attempt to solve each of the versions of the puzzle.
+And here are the solutions of each:

+...TODO...

+Notice that some of the potions have no solutions, and some have multiple possible solutions.
+A layout with multiple possible solutions is in fact impossible to solve, because you can't figure out which is the correct one (TODO: clarify).

+And so here we have the final N (TODO: number) possible layouts and their solutions:

+...TODO...

+If we look at the similarities between the valid layouts, we see that all of them have a big potion or small potion in the second-from-left or second-from-right position.
+This allows us to immediately identify the second-from-left and second-from-right potions as being harmless:
+<explanation here>.
+This also gives us 2 poison potions, both to the immediate left of the
+harmless potions.
+The rest is pretty easy to figure out.
+(TODO refine).

+...TODO some other comment to wrap it up, whatever puzzle was in Harry Potter was one of these, can we figure it out based on Hermione's rambling?...

+### Technical Details
+Here's the program: TODO

 Here are the constraints rephrased in a more straight-forward manner: